Operating Warragamba when at 100% capacity

 - For help or emergency information, visit NSW SES or call 132 500

 Is Warragamba dam operated to reduce flood risk in the Hawkesbury-Nepean Valley?

-All dams are either managed as water storage dams or flood mitigation dams.
+All dams are either managed as water storage dams or flood mitigation dams (or both).
 For water storage dams, the purpose is to store the maximum amount of water to ensure the longest possible time of water supply.
 Flood mitigation dams are the reverse where levels are kept low to provide the maximum amount of airspace for flood inflows and reduce impacts in downstream valleys.
-As Warragamba is the primary supply for the Great Sydney region, the dam is operated to capture and store water.
-When water storage dams are below 100% there is by the fact of having airspace available, the attenuation of high inflow events until the storage capacity is reached.
+As Warragamba is the primary supply for the Greater Sydney region, the dam is operated to capture and store water.
+When water storage dams are below 100% that is by the fact of having airspace available, the attenuation of high inflow events until the storage capacity is reached.

 How is Warragamba Dam operated when there are high inflows and the storage is almost full?

 WaterNSW only operates the dam at the required -0.3 to -1m of Full Supply Level (FSL) when full.
-Small releases are made at 100% to maintain this level and avoid the main radial gates repeatedly opening and closing due to small increase in storage.
+Small releases are made at 100% to maintain this level and avoid the main radial gates repeatedly opening and closing due to small increase in storage or wave action.

 It is more practical and safer to deliver a controlled release to drop the level through the radial gates by a small amount (less than a metre) to maintain the level just below 100%.
 This avoids repeated opening and closing of the gates.

-There is an operational procedure (H14 operational protocol) for Warragamba dam, which is designed to manage the inflows during a flood event to protect the community.
+There is an operational procedure (H14 operational protocol) for operation of gates at Warragamba dam, which is designed to manage the inflows during a flood event to protect the community.

 For WaterNSW to release any more water prior to a forecast rain event (noting it would then not have that water stored in the event the rain didn’t come) would be a breach of the key operation objective of the dam being the provision of water security for Greater Sydney.